opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/network.rst

    **Figure 2** Accessing the Internet using an EIP

+.. _en-us_topic_0030828257__section9843135016217:

 Network QoS
 -----------

 Network QoS uses basic technologies to improve the quality of network communication.
 A network with QoS enabled offers predictable network performance and effectively allocates network bandwidth to use network resources.

-To obtain the QoS data of an ECS flavor, including the maximum bandwidth, assured bandwidth, maximum PPS, and NIC multi-queue, see `ECS Specifications <../service_overview/ecs_specifications_and_types/ecs_specifications.html>`__.
+To obtain the QoS data of an ECS flavor, including the maximum bandwidth, assured bandwidth, maximum PPS, and NIC multi-queue, see :ref:`ECS Specifications <en-us_topic_0177512565>`.

 The intranet bandwidth and PPS of an ECS are determined by its flavor.